KernFerm/BubblesTheDev-WebBrowser/GLOBAL-USER-RIGHTS.md

 * diagnostics export and supported privacy-safe diagnostics controls
 * update checks where available
 * uninstall data-removal choices

+If a user chooses to link a supported provider account such as GitHub, Discord, or Google to a browser profile, the user can generally revoke that provider access later from the provider's own account settings or authorized-applications page.

 ## Important Limitations